Zalafina/QKeyMapper/README.md

 19. v1.3.3 -> Add a checkbox "»" next to the "ADD" button, which is used to add a key sequence, such as "Ctrl+X" then "Ctrl+S".
 The effect after setting can be seen in the screenshot displayed in the README.
 20. v1.3.3 -> Add Mouse XButton1 & XButton2 to key list for the support of mouse side buttons.
 21. v1.3.5 -> Add Chinese UI, use language select checkbox to change UI language between Chinese and English.
 Adapt to different resolutions(4K/2K/1K).
+22. v1.3.5(Build 20230805) -> Added a shortcut key that allows you to switch the mapping start and stop states directly in any state.
+Press the "Ctrl + F6" shortcut key, and you can immediately switch between the mapping start and stop states whether in the foreground or in the tray display state.
 ---------------
 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_03.png)